How can someone on a Dependant’s Pass set up their business in Singapore?

 Letter of Consent (LOC)

-One of the ways you can work for a company in Singapore if you are on a DP is by obtaining a Letter of Consent from the Ministry of Manpower.
+Originally, one of the ways you can work for a company in Singapore if you are on a DP is by obtaining a Letter of Consent from the Ministry of Manpower.
 The application is made by the company that will be the employer – in this instance, it can be the company that you have incorporated, making you an “employee” of the company.
-The benefit of the LOC is that there is no minimum salary requirement (unlike the EP).
+The benefit of the LOC is that there is no minimum salary requirement.

 Steps in the DP Incorporation Process

 If you’re ready to take your business from dream to reality, we can help you make it happen.
 Get tailored, practical advice from us about your situation – get in touch with us today.